cortical-iv/salted_vex_milk/readme.md

               |-- refresh_members.py  (updates member info)

 ## To do (shorter term)
+- Switch to new project on heroku (svmdev.herokuapp and don't even worry about updating nightly), and use that to test so people don't see it.
+- Switch to cards fro front page: display clan 'about' and basic information on right.
+Seems bettere than these columns!
+Also could add footer, no?
+Note w3c has footer examples, and your bootstrap template cyborg may have footers built in.
+- Look at how others have implemented leaderboards, e.g., destinydashboard.
-- Want table to get smaller without going to multioline, and while showing horiz scrolling.
+- Get tables looking nice!
+Let tables get smaller a) without going to multiline, and b) while showing horiz scrolling.
 Really want to sort out tables looking nice!
 - Clean up project_planning.md

 - Once the above stuff (i.e., basic front-end for two pages) is working, plan how you want this organized in terms of models/pages etc (project_planning.md).
 For instance:
 - Add characters, classes, and light levels (in components 200--so use componenets 200 to find if they have played d2).